wiluite/CSV_co_old/README.md

 - A field **can** be enclosed in double quotes.
 - If a field contains commas, line breaks, double quotes, then this field **must** be enclosed in double quotes.
-- The double double_quotes character in the field must be doubled.
+- The double_quotes character in the field must be doubled.

 ### FAQ
 > Why another parser?